Skip to content

 Do I need a coach to train for the Ride London 100?+

 You don't need a coach to finish.
 You do need structure.
 If you're new to sportives, have a target finish time, have a plateau you can't break, or have a history of peaking wrong, a coached plan pays for itself.
-Inside Not Done Yet the plan is built backwards from your event date — base, build, peak, taper timed to the week the Ride London 100 runs.
+Inside the Not Done Yet coaching community the plan is built backwards from your event date — base, build, peak, taper timed to the week the Ride London 100 runs.
 7-day free trial, $195/mo.

 What gearing should I run for the Ride London 100?+